Fast Reconfiguration for Programmable Matter: Introduction

-\subparagraph{Contribution and organization.} We present the first reconfiguration algorithm for programmable matter that does not use a canonical intermediate configuration.
+\subparagraph{Contribution and organization} We present the first reconfiguration algorithm for programmable matter that does not use a canonical intermediate configuration.
 Instead, our algorithm introduces new geometric primitives for amoebots which allow us to route particles in parallel from supply to demand via the core of the particle system.
 A fundamental building block of our approach are \emph{feather trees}~\cite{disc22} which are a special type of \emph{shortest path trees} (SP-trees).
 SP-trees arrange particles in a tree structure such that the paths from leaves to the root are shortest paths through the particle structure.
 The unique structure of feather trees allows us to use multiple overlapping trees in the particle system to enable particle navigation along shortest paths between multiple sources of supply and demand.
 In Section~\ref{sec:SPtrees} we give all necessary definitions and show how to efficiently construct SP-trees and feather trees using a grid variant of shortest path maps~\cite{Mitchell1991}.

 In Section~\ref{sec:supply-demand} we then show how to use feather trees to construct a \emph{supply graph}, which directs the movement of particles from supply to demand.
 In Section~\ref{sec:nav} we describe in detail how to navigate the supply graph and also discuss the coarse grid $G_L$ which we use to ensure the proper crossing of different flows of particles travelling in the supply graph.
-Finally, in Section~\ref{sec:algo} we summarize and analyze our complete algorithm for the reconfiguration problem.
+In Section~\ref{sec:algo} we summarize and analyze our complete algorithm for the reconfiguration problem.
 We show that using a sequential scheduler we can solve the particle reconfiguration problem in $O(n)$ activation rounds.
 When using an asynchronous scheduler our algorithm takes $O(n)$ rounds in expectation, and $O(n \log n)$ rounds with high probability.
+Finally, in Section~\ref{sec:holes}, we show how we can lift assumption~\assumption{1}.

 In the worst case our algorithm is as fast as existing algorithms, but in practice our method exploits the geometry of the symmetric difference between input and output shape: it minimizes unnecessary disassembly and reassembly of the particle system.
 Furthermore, if the configuration of the particle system is such that the feather trees are balanced with respect to the amount of supply particles in each sub-tree, then our algorithm finishes in a number of rounds close to the diameter of the system (instead of the number of particles).
 Our reconfiguration algorithm also moves the particles over as many parallel shortest paths as the problem instance allows.
 In Section~\ref{sec:conclusion} we discuss these features in more detail and also sketch future work.